The definition of phones safe for children under 16.

 Kid-First Design

-Made for children under 16 who need a phone for safety and communication—like walking home from school or chatting with friends
+Made for children under 16 who need a phone for safety and communication – like walking home from school or chatting with friends.

 Regular Phone Calls

-Can make and receive phone calls
+Can make calls to anyone, and receive phone calls from contacts only.

 One-to-One Text Messaging

-Can send SMS (to one person at a time)
+Can send SMS (to one person at a time) to anyone, and receive SMS from contacts only.

 Optional Location Sharing